ElectricalGang

 Eventually, the cross-sectional area and resistance change.

-Any common gauge has a conductor strip that is long and thin, a zig-zag design of parallel lines is arranged.
+Any common gauge has a conductor strip that is long and thin, and a zig-zag design of parallel lines is arranged.
 The purpose of this zig-zag configuration is to elaborate on a small amount of tension between parallel lines with great precision.
 Stress is expressed as the resistance of an object.

 Strain Gauge Rosettes: